votca/votca/share/doc/DEVELOPERS_GUIDE.md

 ## Units in VOTCA

 VOTCA tried as much as possible to standarize units across both CSG and XTP.
+Externally we use parse in the units of the respectie file format, e.g. `.xyz` `Angstroem`, `.gro` `nm`.
 Internally we convert all parsed units to:

 - `nm` for molecular dynamics and coarse grained positions. `Bohr` is used for quantum mechanical and electrostatic coordinates in XTP
 - energies are `kJ/mol` in CSG and `Hartree` in XTP